Skip to content

 You can read more about FireWorks queue adapters at the Materials Project queue adapter page.

-Launching a FireWorks job via SLURM
+Launching a FireWorks job via Slurm

 lpad reset